CartoDB/carto.js/doc/api_methods.md

-map | native map object or leaflet. infowindowTemplate | the script type and id defined in your infowindow_template. templateType | the infowindow type defined with [Mustache template](http://mustache.github.io/mustache.5.html) placeholders. click | By default, the "click" action is enabled when infowindow interactivity is added to the `vis.addInfowindow` code. hover | If you want the infowindow to appear with the "hover" action, you must define the additional hover parameters with the `vis.addOverlay` code: options |
+map | native map object or leaflet. infowindowTemplate | the script type and id defined in your infowindow_template. templateType | the infowindow type defined with [Mustache template](http://mustache.github.io/mustache.5.html) placeholders. click | By default, the "click" action is used when infowindow interactivity is enabled with the `vis.addInfowindow` code. hover | If you want the infowindow to appear with the "hover" action, you must define additional hover parameters with the `vis.addOverlay` code: options |
 --- | ---
 &#124;_ type | defines the `vis.addOverlay` [option](#visaddoverlayoptions) as infowindow.
 &#124;_ layer | cartodb layer (or sublayer).
 &#124;_ template | the tooltip content wrapper for the hover template.
-&#124;_ position | defines position of the hover action.
+&#124;_ position | defines the position of the hover action.
 &#124;_ fields | array of column names.

+**Tip:** The workflow for creating infowindows with CartoDB.js includes the following steps:

+1. Define infowindow parameters with `vis.addInfowindow(_map, layer, fields [, options]_)`

+  **Note:** Infowindows are enabled by default.
+Optionally, set the [`cartodb.createVis` infowindow](#cartodbcreatevis) argument to `false` to disable infowindows for you map.

+2. If using the hover action, specify the hover parameters with `vis.addOverlay`

+3. If using infowindows for multiple map layers, define the [sublayer.infowindow](#sublayerinfowindow) parameters

 **Tip:** If you are customizing your infowindow with CartoDB.js, reference the [CSS library](https://github.com/CartoDB/cartodb.js/tree/develop/themes/css/infowindow) for the latest stylesheet code.